 Looking for a non-slip surface for an outdoor or wet area?
 Then Antique hexagon Saltillo tile is right for you.
-We manufacture Antique Saltillo tile to look like reclaimed terracotta tile.
+We manufacture Antique Saltillo tile to look like a reclaimed terracotta tile.
 But it doesn’t have the extravagant price tag!
-Since each tile is hand-textured, an Antique Saltillo floor has a non-slip surface.
+Since each tile is hand-textured, and Antique Saltillo floor has a non-slip surface.
 So, it looks great and has added function for outdoor and wet areas!

 Recently, the Bucket List Family selected our RTS25 Black, Gray, & White hexagon concrete tile for their hit TV Show, Traveling Home.
 Hexagon concrete tile patterns modernize any room.

 Another great example is this Talavera hexagon kitchen backsplash tile.
 Talavera tile is hand-painted Mexican tile that is available in an assortment of colors and designs.